pablor21/gqlschemagen/README.md

 # GraphQL Schema Generator

-A powerful, flexible GraphQL schema generator for Go projects that analyzes Go structs and generates GraphQL schema files with support for gqlgen directives, custom naming strategies, and extensive configuration options.
+A powerful, flexible GraphQL schema generator for Go projects that analyzes Go structs and generates GraphQL schema files with support for [gqlgen](https://github.com/99designs/gqlgen) directives, custom naming strategies, and extensive configuration options.

+FOR THE GQLGEN PLUGIN PLEASE SEE THE [PLUGIN DOCUMENTATION](plugin/README.md)

 ## Table of Contents